-- a) For more than 40hours (excluding meal times) in any one week; or - b) For more than 8hours (excluding meal times) on any one day; or - c) For more than 4 and one-quarter hours continuously without an interval of one hour for meal.
+- i.
+For more than 40 hours (excluding meal times) in any one week; or - ii.
+For more than 8 hours (excluding meal times) on any one day; or - iii.
+For more than 4 and one-quarter hours continuously without an interval of one hourfor meal.

 However, the hours or work may be extended to at least five hours where the employer allows rest interval of at least 15 minutes in any working period of at least three hours.
-An employee must have at least 36 consecutive hours of rest from within any seven days; and an employer must not require an employee to work for a period of 12 consecutive hours in any day.
+An employee must have at least 36 consecutive hours of rest from within any sevendays; and an employer must not require an employee to work for a period of 12 consecutive hours in any day.
 Any extra hours worked aside from the required hours should be paid at the rate of at least one and a half times an employee's ordinary rate of pay.